LukeShortCloud/rootpages/src/commands/virtualization.rst

    "rmi", "remove image files"
    "rm", "delete a container"
    "ps", "list active containers"
-   "ps -a", "list all active and stopped containers" ps {-f|--filter} status={created|dead|exited|paused|removing|restarting|running}, filter containers by their current (docker supported) state ps -f ""status=exited"", show stopped containers
+   --format="{{json .}}", list the JSON output and also see which values can be used as part of a JSON query output ps --format "{{.Names}}", only show active container names "ps -a", "list all active and stopped containers" ps {-f|--filter} status={created|dead|exited|paused|removing|restarting|running}, filter containers by their current (docker supported) state ps -f ""status=exited"", show stopped containers